Understanding Shift Differential Pay: How It Works, Examples, and Best Practices in 2025

 Is shift differential pay required by law?

-Does shift differential apply to overtime?
+Does shift differential count toward overtime?

-Can employees negotiate shift differentials?
+Can salaried employees receive shift differentials?

 Yes, especially in industries with labor shortages or through collective bargaining agreements.